enricoferrero/bioconductor-regulatory-genomics-workflow/biocondutor-regulatory-genomics-workflow.md

     ## [1] see 'cooksCutoff' argument of ?results
     ## [2] see 'independentFiltering' argument of ?results

-We can also visualise the log fold changes using an MA plot (Figure @ref(fig:maplot)):
+We can also visualise the log fold changes using an MA plot (Figure @ref(fig:maplot)).

 ``` r
 plotMA(res, ylim = c(-5,5))